 - If you're making the caramel with a tin of Carnation caramel, place the caramel, butter and caster sugar in a medium sized heavy based pan over a low to medium heat.
 Allow the indredients to melt together, stirring occasionally until the sugar has completely dissolved.
 Increase the heat to medium-high and bring to the boil, stirring constantly until the caramel has thickened slightly.
 If little brown bits start to appear, this means the caramel has caught on the base of the pan - so remove from the heat immediately and stir like crazy.

-- Pour the caramel evenly over the cooled shortbread base and allow to set.
-Leave for a good couple of hours before adding the chocolate topping.
-I often leave it for a few hours in the fridge.
+- Pour the caramel evenly over the cooled shortbread base and allow to set for at least one hour before adding the chocolate topping.

 - Once the caramel has set, melt the chocolates separately.
 Pour the milk chocolate all over the caramel, tilting the pan so you get an even covering.
 Using a teaspoon, drop little spoonfuls of white chocolate over the milk chocolate.
 Using a knife, swirl the chocolate together to create a pretty pattern.
-Pop the shortbread back in the fridge to set for a couple of hours.
+Leave the shortbread to set for a couple of hours.
+I don't usually put it in the fridge, but you can if your kitchen is very warm.
+The chocolate will lose some of its shine though.

-- When the chocolate has set, remove the shortbread from the fridge and leave for about 15 minutes to take the chill off (if you try and cut it straight from the fridge the chocolate will crack) Using a very sharp knife, cut into squares,
+- When the chocolate has set, remove the shortbread from the fridge (if you didn't set it at room temperature) and leave for about 15 minutes to take the chill off (if you try and cut it straight from the fridge the chocolate will crack) Using a very sharp knife, cut into squares,

 For salted caramel Millionaire's shortbread, add 1/2-1tsp of sea salt flakes to the cooled caramel.
 Sprinkle the melted chocolate with a few sea salt flakes, if desired.